 The Candidate Physical Ability Test (CPAT) was developed to test firefighter candidates on their ability to perform simulated tasks consistent with the duties of a firefighter.
 The test is designed to ensure that candidates possess the physical ability to complete the critical and essential tasks of firefighting.

 The CPAT consists of eight (8) separate events performed in a continuous manner.

 The CPAT test is a pass/fail event.
-The CPAT must be completed in 10 minutes 20 seconds (or less) with each event completed correctly.
+The CPAT must be completed in 10 minutes and 20 seconds (or less), with each event completed correctly.

-The CPAT certificate issued by the City of Abbotsford Fire Rescue Service is valid for 1 year from the date of successful completion of the test.
+The CPAT certificate issued by the City of Abbotsford Fire Rescue Service is valid for one year from the date of successful completion of the test.

 On successful completion of the CPAT session the CPAT certificate will be made available online the next business day and can be printed for one year, until expiration.

 The entire CPAT is completed while wearing a 50 pound (22.68 kg) vest to simulate the weight of the self-contained breathing apparatus (SCBA) and firefighter protective clothing.
 An additional 25 pounds (11.34 kg), using two 12.5 pound (5.67 kg) weights that simulate a high-rise pack (hose bundle), is added only for the stair climb event.